nimiq/nimiq.github.io/tutorials/nano-client-2-events-and-ui.md

 _[» Skip tutorial and see the code](playground.html#nano-client-2-events-and-ui-demo.html)._

-Just Getting started?
+> **Just Getting started?**
-This tutorial is based on the ideas and code of [Nano Client 1: Basics](tutorial-01-basic-client.md).
+> This tutorial is based on the ideas and code of [Nano Client 1: Basics](tutorial-01-basic-client.md).
-So we have a nano client being connected and synced with the network but mostly printing out some logs.
+> So we have a nano client being connected and synced with the network but mostly printing out some logs.

-We need some basic UI.
+Our app needs some basic UI.
 And some more data to show.

 ## Showing Statistics